Our Dumb Century: Running gags

-There are a number of running gags through this supposed history of the twentieth century, which are not immediately apparent.
+There are a number of running gags through this supposed history of the twentieth century.
 One is the existence of a piece of farmyard equipment called 'The Chicken Raper'.
-Another is that every major celebrity trial, from Fatty Arbuckle to O.J.
+Another is that every major celebrity trial, from Roscoe Arbuckle to O.J.
 Simpson, is referred to as "the trial of the century."
 A third is the newspaper fear-mongering by drawing a caricature of America's enemy du jour (among them, Spaniards, Nazis, and hippies) sexually assaulting the Statue of Liberty.

 Three consecutive pages show a fictionalized end to Richard Nixon's presidency which loosely parallels the end of Gary Tison's life.
 First, Nixon is arrested for his connection to the Watergate scandal; the next week's headline says he then escaped and is on the run; the third says he was gunned down in a shootout with cops (but Spiro Agnew is still at large).
+Article titles from 1905 and 2000 both read 'Arabs, Jews Forge New Age of Peace.'

-A more subtle satire is the rise of a (fictional) company called 'Global Tetrahedron', which first appears as a small business in the first decade of the century and gradually grows into a multinational behemoth.

-Publisher Emeritus, T. Herman Zweibel, writes frequent editorials, growing more and more erratic until he's removed from power by the board of directors in the 1950s.
+A more subtle satire is the rise of a (fictional) company called Global Tetrahedron, which first appears as a small business in the first decade of the century and gradually grows into a multinational behemoth.
+On April 25, 2024, The Onion was sold by G/O Media to a newly created firm actually named Global Tetrahedron.
+Publisher Emeritus, T. Herman Zweibel (portrayed by Dikkers), writes frequent editorials, growing more and more erratic until he is removed from power by the board of directors in the 1950s.

-Article titles from 1905 and from 2000 both read 'Arabs, Jews Forge New Age of Peace.'

 Cultural references

 Several events from the classic film It's a Wonderful Life are also used as stories, such as the Bedford Falls High School class drowning in a "jitterbugging accident", "Mr. Potter To Pay Fifty Cents on the Dollar" during the Great Depression and "Harry Bailey Wins Congressional Medal of Honor" in the World War II section, with Harry S. Truman quoted in the latter story as saying "we owe a great debt to George Bailey for pulling Harry out of the ice when he was 9" and saying George was declared 4-F because of his ear.
-Eventually, in the 1980s, George Bailey is indicted as part of the Savings and Loan scandal.
+Eventually, in the 1980s, George Bailey is indicted as part of the savings and loan crisis.
 Also present is the frequent theme of moral outrage at the amount of sex in popular culture, beginning with a depiction of women's undergarments reproduced from a Sears catalogue, then extending to jazz music (also thought to have sunk the Titanic), Clara Bow appearing sleeveless in a film, and culminating in "Hippies Celebrate Fuck Summer '67".

 The space race is repeatedly covered, including such articles as "Bleeping Two-Foot Tin Ball Threatens Free World" about the Sputnik launch, "Soviets Ahead in Dog-Killing Race" about the flight of experimental animals, and finally "Holy Shit, Man Walks on Fucking Moon", a recreation of the Apollo 11 landing, complete with a radio transcript filled with profanity.